Best Google Pixel phones 2026

 Battery may be aggressively throttled over time

-Rounding out our list of the best Google Pixel phones is the Pixel 10.
+Rounding out our list of the best Google Pixel phones is the base Pixel 10.
 Seeing this as the last entry might come as a surprise to some, and understandably so.
-It's just that the other entries on this list offer features and improvements that you won't find on the standard Pixel 10.
+It is just that the other entries on this list offer features and improvements that you won't find on the standard Google Pixel 10.

-That said, the Pixel 10 is no slouch, and it's not quite the same scenario as the Pixel 9 from last year.
-For one, Google added a third camera to the redesigned rear camera housing on the Pixel 10, which is a first for the non-Pro Pixel lineup.
+That being said, the Google Pixel 10 is definitely no slouch, and it's not quite the same scenario as the Google Pixel 9 from last year.
+For one, Google added a third camera to the redesigned rear camera housing of the Pixel 10, a first for the non-Pro Pixel model in the line-up.
 Sure, it might not be the best triple camera array out there, but it's more of a "give and take" situation.

-In his review, Android Central Managing Editor Derrek Lee says that the "Pixel 10 does a better job of justifying its price tag."
-Which, surprisingly enough, remains unchanged compared to the Pixel 9, even with the larger battery, Qi2 magnetic charging, and upgraded camera system.
+In his review, Android Central Managing Editor Derrek Lee noted that the "Pixel 10 does a better job of justifying its price tag."
+Quite surprisingly though, the price remains unchanged compared to the Pixel 9, even with the addition of a larger battery, Qi2 magnetic charging, and the upgraded rear camera setup.

 How to choose